richardwang1219/richardwang1219/README.md

 -->

 My name is Richard Wang.
-I am a Front-End developer based in Los Angeles, California.
+I am a Full-Stack developer based in Los Angeles, California.
 Using HTML, CSS, and JavaScript, I build interactive and responsive websites.

 Through my passion and knowledge in web development, I enjoy creating personal projects improving people's daily productivity and quality of life.
 In my spare time, I enjoy exploring, hiking, and appreciating small things in life.🌱